-- ► Trained, qualified specialists must have a relevant qualification for this specific function and task. - ► Are authorized by the plant owner/operator. - ► Are familiar with federal/national regulations. - ▶ Before starting work, read and understand the instructions in the manual and supplementary documentation as well as the certificates (depending on the application). - ▶ Follow instructions and comply with basic conditions.
+- ► Trained, qualified specialists must have a relevant qualification for this specific function and task. - ▶ Personnel must be authorized by the plant owner/operator. - ▶ Be familiar with federal/national regulations. - ▶ Before starting work: personnel must read and understand the instructions in the manual and supplementary documentation as well as the certificates (depending on the application). - ▶ Personnel must follow instructions and comply with general policies.